pandammonium/blipper-widget/readme.txt

 = Where can I get support for Blipper Widget? =

-You can use [the Blipper Widget page](http://pandammonium.org/wordpress-dev/wp-blipper-widget/) on my website to ask questions and report problems.
+You can use [my Blipper Widget page on GitHub](http://pandammonium.org/wordpress-dev/wp-blipper-widget/) on my website to ask questions and report problems.

 = Is the image stored on my web server? =